tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : Assigns the values in the data value, which is a list of lists, to the range that you specify.
 The number of rows and columns in the range reference must match the dimensions of the 2D list provided in data.

 {:id="GoogleSheets.WriteRow" class="method"} <i/> WriteRow(*sheetName*{:.text},*rowNumber*{:.number},*data*{:.list})
-: Given a list of values as `data`, this method will write the values to the row of the sheet.
+: Given a list of values as `data`, writes the values in `data` to the row of the sheet with the given row number.
 It will always start from the left most column and continue to the right.
-If there are alreaddy values in that row, this method will override them with the new data.
-It will not erase the entire row.
+If there are already values in that row, this method will override them with the new data.
+(Note: It will not erase the entire row.)
+Once complete, it triggers the [`FinishedWriteRow`](#GoogleSheets.FinishedWriteRow) callback event.

 ## TinyDB  {#TinyDB}